SAP-archive/cloud-cf-multitenant-saas-provisioning-sample/Download_and_Installation_Instructions.md

     ```

 ## 6. Subscribe To The Application
 In this section we will cover the steps that a consumer must perform to subscribe to the application.
-A consumer may subscribe to the application either through SAP Cloud Platform Cockpit or Rest API.

 ### 6.1.
 Subscription Through SAP Cloud Platform Cockpit